o7q/KineticDamage/README.md

 An easy-to-use, highly-configurable Minecraft mod that brings more realism to combat by scaling damage and knockback with kinetic energy.
 It is also designed around compatibility with many other mods.

 ## *This mod is still in development and lots of new features are still being planned!*
-### If you have a problem or found a bug please create an [issue](https://github.com/o7q/KineticDamage/issues) or message me on Discord! (username: o7q) 😊
+### If you have a feature request or found a bug please create an [issue](https://github.com/o7q/KineticDamage/issues) or message me on Discord! (username: o7q) 😊

 ---